About the 2020 Update

 Floods, wildfires, dam failure, and severe weather are just a few of the natural hazards of concern to Plumas County.
 While natural hazards such as these cannot be prevented, an LHMP forms the foundation for a community’s long-term strategy to reduce disaster losses by breaking the repeated cycle of disaster damage and reconstruction.
 Communities with a FEMA-approved LHMP are eligible for FEMA pre- and post-disaster grant funding and are better positioned to respond and recover when disasters occur.

 - an updated list of hazards,

-- assess the likely impacts of these hazards to the people and assets of the Plumas County planning area, and
+- assess the likely impacts of these hazards on the people and assets of the Plumas County planning area, and

-- establish updated goals and prioritize projects to reduce the impacts of future disasters on people and property as well as to critical facilities and infrastructure.
+- establish updated goals and prioritize projects to reduce the impacts of future disasters on people and property as well as on critical facilities and infrastructure.

 Opportunities for Input